-Waniska Athletics was created in 2020, by owner Devin Buffalo.
-Devin is a proud member of Samson Cree Nation which is located on Treaty 6 Territory.
+Devin Buffalo created Waniska Athletics in 2020.
+Devin is a proud member of Samson Cree Nation, located on Treaty 6 Territory.

-Devin Buffalo's story is one of resilience, hard work, and the development of his character.
+Devin's story is one of resilience, hard work, and character.
 After dealing with racial incidents in his hockey career, Devin made it his life mission to flip the current stereotypes of Indigenous people.
-In order to accomplish this challenge, Devin set out on two of his dreams: to play professional hockey, and to graduate from an Ivy League school.
+In order to accomplish this, Devin set out on two of his dreams: playing professional hockey, and to graduate from an Ivy League school.

-Devin was used to seeing these prestigious schools on TV and in movies.
-He once mentioned his Ivy League dream to a school guidance counselor.
-Devin was told that this dream was unrealistic, and unattainable.
-The dreamer in him, developed the idea of limitless dreams.
-He was determined to prove the world wrong.
-He was determined to achieve all of his dreams, and attend any university he wished.
+Growing up, Devin was used to seeing these prestigious schools on TV and in movies.
+After mentioning his Ivy League dream to an adult in his school, he was told that this dream was unrealistic, and unattainable.
+Despite feeling discouraged, he was determined to prove people wrong.

-Devin played Junior A hockey for the Flin Flon Bombers in the SJHL, and the Drumheller Dragons in the AJHL.
-He achieved his Ivy League dream in 2012 when he accepted a scholarship to Dartmouth College.
-During his college tenure, Buffalo started over 60 NCAA Division 1 games over the course of 4 years.
-His college hockey success provided him nominations for the Hobey Baker Award & the NCAA Hockey Humanitarian Award.
-Buffalo was chosen as the MVP of Dartmouth Hockey, and was named to the All-Ivy League Team in his senior year.
+The following year, Devin achieved his Ivy League dream when he accepted a scholarship to Dartmouth College.
+During his 4 year college tenure, Buffalo started over 60 NCAA Division 1 games.
+His college hockey success earned him nominations for the prestigious Hobey Baker Award & the NCAA Hockey Humanitarian Award.
+Buffalo was also chosen as the MVP of Dartmouth Hockey, and was named to the Second All-Ivy League Team his senior year.
 Additionally, Buffalo was a 4-time ECAC All-Academic.
 Devin graduated with a degree in 2018, majoring in Political Science & Government.

-Following his graduation, he accomplished his dream of playing professional hockey.
-Devin played for various teams in the ECHL, & AHL in the USA.
-He finished his career with the Edmonton Oilers ECHL affiliate: Wichita Thunder.
+Following his graduation, Devin accomplished his dream of playing professional hockey.
+After suiting up for various teams in the ECHL, and one appearance in the AHL, Devin concluded his career with the Edmonton Oilers ECHL affiliate: Wichita Thunder.